Auto insurance presents a necessary evil. Driving without it is folly.

 Excuses for shirking off insurance include “I always drive responsibly … if I get in an accident the other guy’s insurance will pay.”

 Surprisingly, many accidents happen where neither party is insured.
-Then, the faultless driver is stuck with no car, no way to pay medical bills if hurt, and huge repair bills.
+When that happens the faultless driver gets stuck with no car, no way to pay medical bills if hurt, and huge repair bills.
 Worse, car loans don’t go away just because the vehicle is wreckage.

 Basic Auto Insurance Coverage

 Basic auto insurance provisions can address the above problems:

 - Medical Payments: The first thing to understand is that your own auto insurance policy is the primary coverage for your own hospital bills and other medical expenses.
 Medical payments provisions pay accident related medical bills.
 “No-fault” states often have a “PIP” or personal injury provision to pay certain medical bills.
 Even there, though, the medical payments can supplement medical bills for the operator and passengers.
 This coverage is relatively inexpensive.
 Don’t let the agent talk you out of buying this.

 - Uninsured Coverage: If you are involved in an accident in which the other operator has no insurance, this provision is available to compensate for your own bodily injuries.
 This is why it is important to have car insurance.
 In case of an accident, you want to ensure that you, not only have to cover for your vehicle but for any bodily injuries as well.

 - Underinsured Provision: Suppose you are seriously injured in a motor vehicle accident and the other guy has insurance, but only the bare minimum.
 After you receive the total policy limits from that liable driver’s insurance company, then your own underinsured coverage is available to compensate for your bodily injuries over the other driver’s minimum.

 These are bare minimums.
 There are many other provisions beyond this summary.